tfawbs/Custom-Pyweb-Meraki-Dashboard/README.md

 You could even upload a copy of the *meraki-dashboard.py* script in the git repo, to ChatGPT and work with it as a foundational point to add features or change the script however you want it to be, allowing you to reverse engineer it and make it work for you.

+---

 # Quick Start Guides

+# Requirements

+Python (and dependant packages)
+Meraki API Key \- Do not put personal information into assistive AI tools, ie your API key
+Organization ID \- Do not put personal information into assistive AI tools
+Recommended but not required: some familiarity with scripting languages
+Recommended but not required: some familiarity with prompt engineering for AI

+# Quick Start Guide

+These quick start guides are provided to get you up and running with the Python scripts that I have created and shown:

+[\[Quick Start for Provided Meraki Dashboard Script\]](#quick-start-guide-for-the-meraki-dashboard-script)
+This script can do the following tasks:

+* Create Networks (Clone Networks)
+* Create Admins
+* List Organisations and Networks
+* Get Device Events (Seeing Devices Online\\Offline Status)
+* Delete Networks (No checks are performed, use this with Caution\!)
+* Get Wireless Network Statistics
+* Get Wireless Client Connection Statistics
+* Get API Usage Overview
+* Live Tools \- Blink LEDs, Ping, Reboot Devices
+* Layer 3 Firewall Rules Config Drift Compare Tool
+  * 1\.
+Run \[Create Baseline DB File\] First
+  * 2\.
+Run \[Get L3 FW Baseline\] Second
+  * 3\.
+Run \[Compare Current L3 FW to Baseline\] to see config differences
+* Get Device Firmware Status for the whole Organization

+[\[Quick Start for Live Tools Dashboard Script\]](#quick-start-guide-for-the-live-tools-dashboard-script)
+This script can be used for the following live tools only

+* Live Tools \- Blink LEDs, Ping, Reboot Devices

 ## Quick Start Guide for the Meraki Dashboard Script